Walk-in Tubs: A 2026 Buyer’s Guide

 Will Medicare Pay for a Walk-In Tub?

-In most cases, a walk-in tub is not considered a piece of durable medical equipment by Medicare, which means it's not covered.
+No, Medicare does not cover the cost of a walk-in tub because it is not considered durable medical equipment.
 However, in some rare cases, Medicare may reimburse you for part of the cost, but the tub needs to be purchased and installed first.

 Will Medicaid Pay for a Walk-In Tub?

-If a person qualifies for Medicaid (which is determined on a state-by-state basis), there is a chance the walk-in tub may be covered.
-But, that is something you need to look into since rules and regulations vary.
+Yes, Medicaid may pay for a walk-in tub.
+However, rules and regulations for each state vary.
 If you are looking for reimbursement for a walk-in tub, you need to file a claim with Medicare and get a written prescription from your doctor stating that it is a medical necessity.
 As with any medical need, you should always consult with your doctor to discuss whether investing in a walk-in tub is right for you.

 Other Financial Assistance for Walk-In Tubs